ewerlopes/rosbag-sliding-windows-annotator/README.md

 3. add multithreading for avoiding getting an unresponsable windows if a function call (like opening a file) takes time to be completed.
 4. allowing for plotting numerical values of selected topics when annotating.
 This would be useful if we need to make sure the numeral values are behaving in a desired way.
 5. Allowing to ignore taggin a certain windows.
+6. Remove CompressedImage type restriction to the image topics.

 LICENSE
 -------